 Like Coral Bells, the Snow azalea is one of the classics of the American spring garden.

 Snow azalea prefers partial shade, but what does this frustratingly generic term ‘partial shade’ mean?
 Gardeners are often justifiably confused about partial sun and partial shade plant tags.
 In the case of azaleas and rhododendrons (and many other plants), the plants need enough sun to stimulate healthy flowering.
 The challenge is that too much sun will burn and damage leaves, weakening the plant.

-Snow's downfall comes when the flowers fade.
-Snow's blooms fade to a husky brown and stay that way, slowly drying on the shrub.
+Snow’s downfall comes when the flowers fade.
+Snow azalea’s blooms fade to a husky brown and stay that way, slowly drying on the shrub.
 Plants that drop their blooms cleanly are good citizens in the garden.
-While the seemingly peerless Snow azalea holds a tight grip on faded flowers, need this flaw be fatal?
+While the seemingly peerless Snow azalea does hold a tight grip on faded flowers, it can be forgiven I hope.